 \subsection{Video Moderation}

-To further demonstrate the generalizability of our scene-representation, we focus on video-moderation particularly to detect $\mathsf{sex}$, $\mathsf{violence}$, and $\mathsf{drug}$-$\mathsf{use}$ activities in movies and TV shows.
-Video-moderation is one of the most pressing challenges faced by all video-streaming services.
-However, most of the existing activity datasets (\textit{e.g.}, Kinetics~\cite{kay2017kinetics,carreira2018short}, Thumos14~\cite{THUMOS14}) do not focus on movies and TV series.
-Also, existing movie datasets (AVA~\cite{gu2018ava}, MovieNet~\cite{huang2020movienet}) do not focus on detecting age-appropriate activities.
-In the following, we first go over a newly collected data for large-scale video-moderation in studio-produced content, followed by presenting comparative results using this data.
+Large-scale video moderation is one of the most pressing challenges faced by video streaming services.
+However, most existing action recognition datasets (\textit{e.g.}, Kinetics~\cite{kay2017kinetics,carreira2018short}, THUMOS14~\cite{THUMOS14}) do not cover movies and TV episodes well, while existing movie datasets (AVA~\cite{gu2018ava}, MovieNet~\cite{huang2020movienet}) are not including age-sensitive activities.
+To this end, we focus on video moderation particularly to detect $\mathsf{sex}$, $\mathsf{violence}$, and $\mathsf{drug}$-$\mathsf{use}$ activities (see supplementary materials for examples) in movies and TV episodes.